-“Rediscovering Our Faith” will be the theme for the 2018 Livonia Community Prayer Breakfast.
+“Rediscover Your Faith” will be the theme for the May 3rd, 2018 Livonia Community Prayer Breakfast.
 Presenting this topic through message and music will be Steve Wiggins.

 Jason Hanson, retired Detroit Lions Kicker, will be speaking at the 43rd annual Livonia Community Prayer Breakfast, order your tickets today!
 Click Here for Ticket Information.

 When: Thursday, May 4, 2017 7 a.m.-8:45 a.m.
 Doors open at 6:15 a.m.

 Jason Hanson retired in 2012 from the Detroit Lions after completing one of the most historical careers in NFL history, spanning 21 seasons as one of the league’s most productive kickers.
 He ranks first in almost every statistical category for a place kicker in Lions’ history with records that include field goals made (495), and points scored (2,150).
 He is the 4th all-time highest scorer in NFL history and holds the NFL record for most games played with one team (327), becoming the first player in NFL history to play 300 games with one franchise.
 When Jason retired he held the NFL record for most 40-yard field goals (188) and for most 50-yard field goals (52).

 Jason is an active speaker in the Christian community and helped establish Providence Youth Outreach, which helped at risk youth in Pontiac, Michigan.
 He is married to Kathleen, and they have three children: Ryan, Jessica, and Luke.